PUTvision/UAVVaste/README.md

 # Contribute

-If you want to contribute to the UAVVaste dataset, please contact us via email [uavvaste@gmail.com](uavvaste@gmail.com).
+If you want to contribute to the UAVVaste dataset, please contact us via email [vision@put.poznan.pl](vision@put.poznan.pl).
 We will be grateful for all images taken from the UAV with litter annotations in the COCO format (bounding boxes and segmentation masks).

 # Citation